An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Background

-Next, the Scott topologies of the three powercones have well-known explicit characterisations that are closely connected to the `possibility' ($\angel$) and `necessity' ($\demon$) operators of modal logic~\cite{winskel85,mislove04}.
+The Scott topologies of the three powercones have well-known explicit characterisations that are closely connected to the `possibility' ($\angel$) and `necessity' ($\demon$) operators of modal logic~\cite{winskel85,mislove04}.
 Specifically the Scott topology of $\Pow_b(C)$ is generated by the subbasic sets,

 the Scott topology of $\Pow_l(C)$ is generated only by those subsets of the form $\angel U$ and the Scott topology of $\Pow_u(C)$ is generated only by those subsets of the form ${\demon}\, U$.
-When seeing open subsets as observable properties~\cite{smyth83,vickers89}, the powercone $\Pow_l(C)$ is thus associated with possibility (a property $U$ holds in at least one scenario), the powercone $\Pow_u(C)$ is associated with necessity (a property $U$ holds in all scenarios) and the powercone $\Pow_b(C)$ is a combination of both cases.
+When seeing open subsets as observable properties~\cite{smyth83,vickers89}, the powercone $\Pow_l(C)$ is thus associated with the \emph{possibility} of a given property $U$ being true (\ie\ whether a property $U$ holds in at least one scenario) $\angel U$, the powercone $\Pow_u(C)$ is associated with the \emph{necessity} of a given property $U$ being true (\ie\ whether a property $U$ holds in all scenarios) $\demon U$ and the powercone $\Pow_b(C)$ with both cases.
 These observations together with the previous characterisation of the Scott topology of the probabilistic powerdomain yield a natural logic for reasoning about program properties in concurrent pGCL, as detailed in the following section.

-All three powercones are equipped with the structure of a real-cone and with a continuous semi-lattice operation $\uplus$: the whole structure is defined on basic elements by,
+All three powercones are equipped with the structure of a cone and with a continuous semi-lattice operation $\uplus$: the whole structure is defined on basic elements by,